Bursaries and Scholarships

 - The Ernest Gardner Fund provides hardship bursaries in certain circumstances.

-- Gibson Fleming Awards are granted by the Gibson Fleming Trust, a registered charity which was established by Old Elizabethan Edward Gibson Fleming (2894) to encourage pupils at Elizabeth College to embrace a wide spectrum of interests and activities.
+- Gibson Fleming Bursaries and Scholarships are granted by the Gibson Fleming Trust, a registered charity which was established by Old Elizabethan Edward Gibson Fleming (2894) to encourage pupils at Elizabeth College to embrace a wide spectrum of interests and activities.
 Edward Gibson Fleming established the Trust during his lifetime and supplemented it with a substantial legacy which has enabled the Trust to support Elizabeth College pupils in their self-development for over fifty years.

 Pupil involvement in the broader educational opportunities offered by the school is a fundamental part of an Elizabeth College education.
 We encourage all of our pupils to get fully involved in extra-curricular activities such as sport, music and drama, as well as those activities which support academic progress and enrichment such as subject-related trips.
 We are aware that the cost of these additional activities can be difficult to meet for some parents and feel that deserving pupils should be able to access them regardless of their ability to pay.